Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Desember 2024 15.34.16 UTC
+- WIB: Senin, 2 Desember 2024 16.29.01 UTC
-- WITA: Senin, 2 Desember 2024 16.34.16 UTC
+- WITA: Senin, 2 Desember 2024 17.29.01 UTC
-- WIT: Senin, 2 Desember 2024 17.34.16 UTC
+- WIT: Senin, 2 Desember 2024 18.29.01 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Style is a reflection of your attitude and your personality."

-Kategori: inspirational
+Kategori: attitude